5jt/dyalog-cookbook/manuscript/13_ScheduledTasks.md

 ~~~
 ∇ {tno}←CheckForOtherInstances dummy;filename;listOfTiedFiles;ind
  ⍝ Attempts to tie the file "MyAppCtrl.dcf" exclusively and returns the tie number.
- ⍝ If that is not possible than an error is thrown because we can assume that the
+ ⍝ If that is not possible then an error is thrown because we can assume that the
  ⍝ application is already running.\\
  ⍝ Notes:
  ⍝ * In case the file is already tied it is untied first.